onleetosh/homework-1/README.md

 * What is the host?   en.wikipedia.org
 * What is the port number?
 443
 * What is the path?  /wiki/Greek_alphabet
-* What are the query parameters? no parameters
+* What are the query parameters? none
 * What is the fragment?  #Glyph_variants